R167/lign6-predictive-text/writeup/writeup.md

 Written by Winston Durand and Thomas Lauer

+This entire source of this project is available at [github.com/R167/lign6-predictive-text](https://github.com/R167/lign6-predictive-text)

 ## Our task

 Our project is an n-gram predictive text engine, similar to what cell phones use